ToneAr/ToneAr/README.md

 Senior technical consultant at Wolfram Research Europe.
 I split my time betwwen full-stack architecture and development, dev-ops, and some mentoring and presentations.

-Outside of work, Linuc ricing is my current addiction.
+Outside of work, Linux ricing is my current addiction.

 ---